 Students are able to select from the following subjects:

 At Heart of England Sixth form students have 9 hours of teaching time per subject across a two week timetable.
 Students typically study three subjects, although those with a higher grade point average on entry have the option to study four.

-With this cohort all students following phase one subjects enrolled for a two year course, with the decision being made not to enter them for AS.
-This decision was made so that high quality learning and teaching, looking at the demands and content of the courses, took precedence over the false proxy of an AS examination that hampered pedagogical needs.
+All students in the current Year 13 cohort enrolled for a two year course, with the decision being made not to enter them for AS.
+This decision was made so that high quality learning and teaching and looking at the demands and content of the courses, took precedence over the false proxy of an AS examination that hampered pedagogical needs.